FranciscoRiano/team9_airbnb_amsterdam_analysis/README.md

 ## About
 This research is conducted as a part of the course [Data Preparation and Workflow Management](https://github.com/hannesdatta/course-dprep) of TiSEM department at Tilburg University.
 The study is conducted by Marketing Master students who are part of team 9 during spring semester 2022.
-The data used for this project can be found at [Inside AirBnB](http://insideairbnb.com/get-the-data.html).
+The data used for this project can be found at [Inside AirBnB](http://insideairbnb.com/get-the-data.html) and at [City of Amsterdam](https://maps.amsterdam.nl/open_geodata/?LANG=en).

 ## Team 9 contributors
 Team members: [Francisco Riaño Martinez](https://github.com/FranciscoRiano), [Jan van der Doe](https://github.com/janvanderdoe), [Kamila Majdlenová](https://github.com/kammaj), [Pomme Verhagen](https://github.com/pommeverhagen), [Yuetong Bi](https://github.com/YuetongBi)